 About a hundred people a year are sent to prison for council tax arrears – here is a case where a mother was in prison for 40 days before being released.

-About 30 people a year go to prison for not having a TV license – although new sentencing guidelines in 2017 should reduce this it still sometimes happens, see Belfast grandmother jailed after not paying TV licence fine released from prison.
+About 30 people a year go to prison for not having a TV licence – although new sentencing guidelines in 2017 should reduce this it still sometimes happens, see Belfast grandmother jailed after not paying TV licence fine released from prison.

 What sort of debts can you be sent to prison for?

 You can only be sent to prison for non-payment of debts where the case was heard in a Magistrates’ Court.
 These are: